James Beresford (footballer, born 2002): International career

 In August 2023, it was stated that Beresford was in contention for a call-up to the Thailand U23 team ahead of the 2023 AFF U-23 Championship and the 2024 U23 Asian Cup qualifiers.

-Senior

 In October 2023, he was called up to the Thailand senior squad for the first team.
 On 17 October 2023, Beresford made his senior international debut coming on as a substitute in a 1–1 draw with Estonia.
 In January 2024, he was called up to train with the Thailand U23 side.

 Beresford was selected in the Thailand squad for the 2024 ASEAN Championship.